Sign up to our Newsletter

 Although some law schools, such as Yale Law School, say there’s no need to make your personal statement school-specific, there is no statement like that on Stanford’s website.

-Getting into Stanford Law School requires research: your penultimate or final paragraph can be a great place to show you Stanford will help you further your career and how you hope to contribute and explore if accepted.
+Ensure you do your research on Stanford Law: your penultimate or final paragraph can be a great place to show how Stanford will help you further your career and how you hope to contribute and explore if accepted.

 Stanford Law Optional Essays